zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

   * added an option to share the weights between encoder embedding and decoder embedding
   * added an option to share the weights between decoder embedding and output projection
   * added the learning rate variation according to the paper
-  * added more activation choices (leaky relu / elu) for for easy gradient propagation
+  * added more activation choices (leaky relu / elu) for for easier gradient propagation

 * Example running (the task is to learn sorting letters):
   >  python train_letters.py --tied_embedding=1